irungundigirigi/task-api/README.md

 ### Solution
 **Build the Project Properly**:
    - Use Maven or Gradle to build the project:
-     - For Maven: Run `mvn clean install` in the terminal/command prompt.
+     - For Maven: Run `mvn clean install / ./gradlew clean build` in the terminal/command prompt.
      - For Gradle: Run `./gradlew clean build` in the terminal/command prompt.
 Running these commands ensures that all classes are compiled correctly and dependencies are resolved.